bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module1-web-application-development-with-flask/guided-project.md

     </article>
 ```

 After you've added that for loop restart your app, reset and populate your database and see if you can see database usernames being displayed on the home page.
-What you're seing there is the result of a full-stack web app that's detecting the route the user is visiting, querying the database, and then inserting the queried data into the HTML that the server is returning to the browser.
+What you're seeing there is the result of a full-stack web app that's detecting the route the user is visiting, querying the database, and then inserting the queried data into the HTML that the server is returning to the browser.
 Pretty Cool!